stratosphereips/StratosphereLinuxIPS/README.md

 We appreciate your contributions and thank you for helping to improve Slips!

 # Installation
-Provide step-by-step instructions on how to install and set up the tool.
-Include any necessary commands or configurations.
-If applicable, specify any prerequisites or dependencies required for installation.

-Slips can be run on different platforms, the easiest and most recommended way if you're a linux user is to run Slips on docker.
+Slips can be run on different platforms, the easiest and most recommended way if you're a Linux user is to run Slips on Docker.

 ```
 docker run -it --rm --net=host -v ~/dataset:/StratosphereLinuxIPS/dataset stratosphereips/slips:latest